What Causes ECU Failure?

 You’ll most likely have seen this in other commonplace applications.
 For example, in the sun, your smartphone either runs through its battery much faster or shuts itself off.

 If an ECU overheats, it’s usually caused by a design defect.
-There could also be physical damage, poor connections, aftermarket modification attempts, and so on.
+There could also be physical damage, faulty connections, aftermarket modification attempts, and so on.

-Overheating ECUs could lead to additional problems, such as solder joint failure.
+Overheating ECUs could lead to additional issues, such as solder joint failure.

-The most prevalent symptom is poorer performance and a decreased overall lifespan.
+The most prevalent symptom is inferior performance and a decreased overall lifespan.

 ECU Failure Causes: Poor Electronic Design